ds828/py-telegram-bot-client/README.md

 A telegram bot API client is written in python 3.5+ and currently compatible with Telegram Bot API 5.3 and later.
 The reason for writing this bot utility is that I wish to run multi telegram bots which could have same or different business logic **(route policy)** in one process .
 I reckon it is lightweight, fast, full implement and only **urllib3** dependent.

+# Update 5.3.6

+1. update ReplyKeyboard in ui. see example/keyboard.py
+2. update UIHelper in ui. see example/select.py

 # Update 5.3.5.7

-fix bugs and give bot a get_file_bytes method to download a file. see example/document.py
+fix bugs and give the bot a get_file_bytes method to download a file. see example/document.py

 # Update 5.3.5.6